WordPress/WordPress-Documentation-Style-Guide/docs/2-general-guidelines/5-inclusivity.md

 ## Writing about genders

 Use gender-neutral language, including pronouns.
 When writing about a real individual, use their preferred pronouns.
-Avoid gendered language such as *manpower*, *man-hours*, *chairman*, etc. For more information, see [Genders]() and [they, their, them](https://make.wordpress.org/docs/style-guide/word-list/t/#they-their-them).
+Avoid gendered language such as *manpower*, *man-hours*, *chairman*, etc. For more information, see [Pronouns and genders](https://make.wordpress.org/docs/style-guide/language-grammar/pronouns/#pronouns-and-genders) and [they, their, them](https://make.wordpress.org/docs/style-guide/word-list/t/#they-their-them).

 **Examples**